 - In dog treats.
-If you like to make your own homemade dog treats, or feel compelled to bake your dog a birthday cake, carob is your best bet for “chocolate” flavor without theobromine, which is toxic to canines.
+If you like to make your own homemade dog treats, or feel compelled to bake your dog a birthday cake, carob is your best bet for “chocolate” flavor without theobromine, which is toxic to canines and many other animals.
 Added bonus: your dog sure won’t know the difference between carob and chocolate!

 We get carob powder from the fruit’s outer pod.